 They are committed to supplying high-quality products and services for modern dog families.
 Mr & Mrs Small never stop learning and growing with dog owners, which is why they don’t stop going to dog events or getting involved in dog-related education.

-The best way to find out more about the dog cafe is by visiting them in-store, where you can learn of their upcoming initiatives and membership deals.
+The best way to find out more about the dog cafe is by visiting them in-store, where you can learn about their upcoming initiatives and membership deals.

 Mr & Mrs Small | 31 New Cavendish St | London W1G 9TT